apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**July has been so blistering hot, scientists already calculate that it's the warmest month on record**
+**Netanyahu warns against overturning controversial new law in CNN interview**

-You can read more about it [here](https://apnews.com/article/hottest-record-climate-change-july-65e13c9c3d88932b50de935c7977ee70).
+You can read more about it [here](https://www.cnn.com/2023/07/27/middleeast/israel-benjamin-netanyahu-judicial-intl/index.html).

 ## Requirements
 - Python 3.8